-Environmentally sensitive areas (ESAs) are geographic areas to be excluded, "from the sewer service area because of the potential for adverse impacts to the quality of the waters of the state from both point and nonpoint sources of pollution include, but are not limited to wetlands, shorelands, floodways and floodplains, steep slopes, highly erodible soils and other limiting soil types, groundwater recharge areas, and other physical constraints."
+Environmentally sensitive areas (ESAs) are geographic areas to be excluded, "from the sewer service area because of the potential for adverse impacts to the quality".
+ESA is an umbrella term for a number of different types of geographic areas including but not limited to "wetlands, shorelands, floodways and floodplains, steep slopes, highly erodible soils and other limiting soil types, groundwater recharge areas, and other physical constraints."
 (Wis.
 Adm.
-Code NR 121.05(1)(g)(2)(c)).
+Code NR 121.05(1)(g)2.c.